ironirc/Spec2-Web-UI/README.md

 More or less working: TextInput, NumericInput, Button, Table, BoxLayout.
 Take a look at SpPharoJsPresenter1 first to understand the behaviour a littlebit.
 It's really a cascade of random things I've been playing with.
-Let me now what you think or be my guest to join development.
+Let me now what you think and/or feel free to join development.

 ```Smalltalk
 Metacello new